|

 day,

-is an invocation of the future and an evocation of the past.
 It is about the generation to come and presents a bitter-sweet memento to myself, the contemplator of an occasion I was not a part of.
 It generates wistful thoughts of the parents whose beginnings together I never knew - for myself, the late child, it is about the beginning of which I have lived to see the ending. |

 My grandfather David Laing, an amateur photographer,